lucasgcasten/lucasgcasten.github.io/_publications/Lingo.md

 collection: publications
 category: manuscripts_lead_author
 permalink: /publication/Lingo
-excerpt: 'This paper describes Lingo, a novel deep phenotyping tool for language ability.
-We describe the assessments used, as well as results from genetic analyses in >1,000 adults who completed Lingo.'
+excerpt: 'Lingo is a novel deep phenotyping platform for language ability, validated through genetic analyses in over 1,000 adults.
+This open-source tool enables precise quantification of language and cognitive abilities, addressing a key barrier in language genetics research.
+By providing an accessible approach to language phenotyping.
+Lingo facilitates the large-scale data collection necessary for genome-wide association studies of quantitative language traits, which have been historically limited by phenotyping constraints.'
 date: 2024-03-29
 venue: 'medRxiv'
 # slidesurl: 'http://academicpages.github.io/files/slides2.pdf'